Rajageethan/telegraph_app/README.md

 # Features
 Decode Morse code into readable text.
 User-friendly interface for simulating telegraph communication.
+Has the signature Dot and Dash sound.

+# How to use
+Tap for Dot and Hold for Dash.
+Short pass for letter spacing and Long pass for word spacing.
+Swipe across the screen for backspace.

 # Tech Stack
 React Native and